fix8mt/conjure_enum/README.md

 ```CSV
 0000001111
 ```
-You can use a bitset int too:
+You can use an int initialiser too:
 ```c++
 enum_bitset<numbers> b(15);
 std::cout << b << '\n';